There’s lots to think about when planning a cycling holiday, especially if it’s your first cycling trip abroad and/or you want to make it awesome!

 If you want more ideas, our pick of the best cycling climbs in Europe (and this pick of the hardest climbs) might help.

 If you’d prefer to go somewhere less known, other parts of Europe offer fantastic possibilities for some of the best cycling holidays abroad.
-For instance, you could opt for less mainstream places like cycling in Switzerland’s St Moritz/Engadin Valley, Spain’s Terres de l’Ebre, Croatia or the Algarve.
+For instance, you could opt for less mainstream places like cycling in Switzerland’s St Moritz/Engadin Valley, Spain’s Terres de l’Ebre, Croatia, Poland or the Algarve.
+Or you could even go just outside of Europe – for example Iceland’s Westfjords region.
 This might lead to your cycling trip requiring more planning as there will likely be less support available locally, but for more experienced cyclists this might be a price worth paying.

 Even if you’re basing yourself in a city, consider whether you might be able to squeeze in some riding!
 (Check our pick of the best cities for cyclists and we have guides to cycling from cities as diverse as Brussels, Melbourne, San Francisco and Edinburgh.)